mikelNait/mikelNait/README.md

 In addition, I am attracted by the operation and management of databases and I am trying to implement them in the personal projects I am developing.

-Right now, I am open to start working.
+Right now, I am open to start a new adventure.